bjrmatos/jsreport-electron-pdf/README.md

   /* timeout in ms for pdf generation, when the timeout is reached, the conversion is cancelled */
   timeout: 5000,
   /* set to true to allow requests using the file protocol (file:///). defaults to false */
-  allowLocalFilesAccess: false
+  allowLocalFilesAccess: false,
+  /* the collected console.log, console.error, console.warn messages are trimmed by default */
+  maxLogEntrySize: 1000
 }
 ```

 Settings
 --------

-`electron-pdf` recipe uses [electron's printToPDF feature](http://electron.atom.io/docs/v0.35.0/api/web-contents/#webcontents-printtopdf-options-callback) to generate PDF from a web page, so basically most options are the same as electron's `printoToPDF` options.
+`electron-pdf` recipe uses [electron's printToPDF feature](http://electron.atom.io/docs/v0.36.1/api/web-contents/#webcontents-printtopdf-options-callback) to generate PDF from a web page, so basically most options are the same as electron's `printoToPDF` options.

 Available settings for pdf generation: